Solving Wildlife Damage Problems in Missouri

 MU Wildlife Extension Program

 University of Missouri Extension, through its network of MU Extension centers and specialists, provides educational assistance and a wide range of research-based information and publications on the prevention and control of wildlife damage.
 Most Missouri counties have an MU Extension center.
-Numerous MU Extension guides on wildlife damage management are available at your local MU extension center or on the web at https://extension2.missouri.edu/locations.
+Numerous MU Extension guides on wildlife damage management are available at your local MU extension center or on the MU Extension website.

 Additional sources of information

 The Internet Center for Wildlife Damage Management at the University of Nebraska is a clearinghouse for research-based information and educational materials on the prevention and control of wildlife damage.
-Information and a variety of technical bulletins and publications are available at http://icwdm.org.
+Information and a variety of technical bulletins and publications are available on the Internet Center for Wildlife Damage Management website.

 Many municipalities have animal control departments that offer assistance and advice on solving wildlife damage problems, such as removing raccoons, skunks, opossums or bats from dwellings.